Fengwills/MachineLearning/README.md

 # MachineLearning
-some machine learning algorithm,supervies and unsupervised
+some machine learning algorithm,include supervised and unsupervised
-# Machine Learning
-here is Machine learning  algorithm，include supervised and unsupervised.